 CIT provides a range of technology support resources.
-When you are in Canvas, the Help menu on the left side of the screen will also direct you to a number of CIT supports, including self help resources and options to request technology assistance.
 For assistance with your computer or mobile device, visit the CIT HelpDesk in Fraser.
 Geneseo students, faculty and staff have free access to the entire LinkedIn Learning training library (over 7,500 courses, including tutorials for software, digital tools, web development, programming, and design) through Geneseo's site license.
-For more information, visit this self help document. (https://wiki.geneseo.edu/display/cit/LinkedIn+Learning+Training+Library)